WillOram/AzureAD-incident-response/README.md

 -   Exporting via the Unified Audit Logs (UAL).
 Azure AD logs in the UAL are not stored in the same structure as those in Azure Sentinel.
 Logs from the UAL can be exported and then manually imported into Azure Data Explorer for analysis.
 Queries that can be used to search through the UAL logs in Azure Data Explorer are well documented [here](https://m365internals.com/2021/07/13/what-ive-learned-from-doing-a-year-of-cloud-forensics-in-azure-ad/).

 -   Exporting via the Azure AD Console.
 Azure AD logs exported using this method are not stored in the same structure as those in Azure Sentinel.
+Logs can be exported in CSV and JSON with up to 100,000 records per export.

 -   Exporting via PowerShell.
 Azure AD logs can be exported via PowerShell using the AzureADPreview (_Get-AzureADAuditDirectoryLogs_ and _Get-AzureADAuditSignInLogs_).
 These can then be converted into JSON and imported into Azure Data Explorer for analysis.
 These logs will be in the same structure as the logs are present in Azure Sentinel.
 As a result well documented Sentinel KQL [detection queries](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/AuditLogs) can be run against these with minimal modifications.